Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage to reach your heart.

 You will be encouraged to restart some activities and you may begin a cardiac rehab program within a few days.

 It takes 4 to 6 weeks to start feeling better after surgery.
-Your health care providers will tell you how to take care of yourself at home after the surgery.
+Your providers will tell you how to take care of yourself at home after the surgery.

 Recovery from surgery takes time.
 You may not see the full benefits of your surgery for 3 to 6 months.
 In most people who have heart bypass surgery, the grafts stay open and work well for many years.